ianduke25/Personalized_Llama3/README.md

 ### Model Fine-Tuning

-1. Navigate to the `llama_finetuning` directory and open the Jupyter notebook:
+1. Navigate to the `llama_finetuning` directory and open the notebook in Google CoLab:
    ```bash
    cd ../llama_finetuning
    jupyter notebook llama_finetuning.ipynb